Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

   *Limitations:*
   - Practical only for ≤6 variables
   - Manual grouping required
-  - Doesn't scale to large functions
+  - Does not scale to large functions
-  - Use Quine-McCluskey or ESPRESSO for 6+ variables
 ]

-// TODO: mention that K-map produces minimal DNF.
-It could also be used for min-CNF, if we analyze 0s instead of 1s.
-//
-// #Block[
+#Block[
-//   K-maps produce minimal *DNF* by grouping 1s. \
+  K-maps produce minimal *DNF* by grouping 1s. \
-//   For minimal *CNF*, group 0s instead and apply De Morgan's laws.
+  For minimal *CNF*, group 0s instead and apply De Morgan's laws to the result.
-// ]
+]

 == 2-Variable K-Map: Step by Step